The Happenings on Shaw Hill

 “What brought you here?”
 I asked.
 “Was it work?”

 “I wanted to start over Dr. Scotts.
-I was a teacher in Spain for two years.
+I was a teacher in Serbia for two years.
 I taught English.”

 “You did?
 What school?”
-I was trying to catch him off guard.
+I was trying to catch him off guard, but he was smart.

 His dark gray eyes looked distant and disinterested in the conversation.
-“It was an academy in Madrid.”
+“It was an academy in Belgrade.”

-“Your neighbor said that he saw you bring someone down into the basement.”
+“Your neighbor said he saw you bring something suspicious down into the basement.”
 My eyes flicked over his shoulder to look at the two closed doors.
-“Is that true?”
+“What was it?”

 He nodded his head.
 “Okay,” he said.
-He slid his coffee cup across the table, and stood up quietly.
-He walked over to the middle door, opened the door, stepped aside and waved his hand toward the open door.
+He slid his coffee cup across the table, and stood up.
+He walked over to the middle door, stepped aside and then looked back toward me.
 “After you,” he said.

 He was a tall, gangly figure.
 Perhaps 50 years old, but with the solidly and quickness of someone half his age.
-His dark gray eyes were alive and told a million stories, many of which I believe are horror tales (that I did not want to hear).
+His dark gray eyes were alive and told a million stories, many of which I believe should not be told.

-Occasionally in life you are presented with choices that are a fork in the road.
+Occasionally in life you are presented with a choice that is a fork in the road.
 You can go left or right, say “yes” or “no” and this decision will determine a certain trajectory.
 It could be better or worse, but your life will change.
 When Mr. Varlan opened that door and stood there waiting expectantly for me to enter I knew this was one of those times.
+Something would happen.
+My life would change.

 It could have been good, which is to say that nothing would come from going down into the basement.
 It would simply be an old farmhouse cellar with the exposed stone foundation walls and nothing more.
 I may bump my head on an exposed ceiling beam but I would not be attacked by the present day incarnation of Count Dracula in the dark.